K3ra-y/Sustainability_Survey/Milestone3/Milestone3.md

     ## backgroundNo:age40+   -0.31883    0.44832  -0.711 0.479872
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
     ##
     ## Residual standard error: 0.6046 on 57 degrees of freedom
     ## Multiple R-squared:  0.3545, Adjusted R-squared:  0.2413
     ## F-statistic: 3.131 on 10 and 57 DF,  p-value: 0.002997

-> There are no interaction effects, so we can just look at the single variables as potential confounders... (better explanation needed)
+> There are no interaction effects, so we can just look at the single
+> variables as potential confounders… (better explanation needed)

 ``` r
 all_variables= lm(data=tidy_data, recycling_freq_nf ~ self_rating_before + background + age)